rustynymph/Processing_Kinect_Explorer/README.md

 # Kinect Explorer for Processing

-This is a [Processing](https://processing.org/) project that interfaces with a Kinect v1 and contains a series of keyboard events that enable/disable different options and methods of the SimpleOpenNI library -- such as the RGB camera, depth camera, and user skeleton tracking.
+This is a [Processing](https://processing.org/) project that interfaces with a Kinect v1 and contains a series of keyboard events that enable/disable different options and methods of the SimpleOpenNI library, can toggle edge detection, and can toggle whether or not to send frames out to other applications via Syphon (OSX only).

+Features:
+* RGB camera
+* Depth camera
+* Depth color camera
+* Edge detection
+* Skeleton tracking
+* Syphon

 Additionally, I have added the option for users toggle whether or not to pipe their live video feed via a [Syphon](http://syphon.v002.info/) server.
 Syphon is an open-source OSX technology that allows applications to share frames in real-time.

 [SimpleOpenNI](http://openni.ru/files/simpleopenni/index.html) is a wrapper around [OpenNI](https://en.wikipedia.org/wiki/OpenNI) and NiTE for Processing.
 While this project utilizes the SimpleOpenNI library to use Processing to interface with a Kinect, you might also want to check out the [OpenKinect](http://shiffman.net/p5/kinect/) library.
 It is better documented and a little more friendly to beginners, however I decided to go with SimpleOpenNI because of their methods they have for skeleton tracking.

 This project also contains slightly modified code from [Ian Gorse](https://www.openprocessing.org/sketch/2301) to perform [Sobel edge detection](https://en.wikipedia.org/wiki/Sobel_operator).

 ## What you need
 * A Kinect